Types and Examples of Suspicious Transactions: A Closer Look

 As evidence continues to build—more suspicious transactions occur, there are signs of financial crimes, etc.—a suspicion might eventually become grounds to believe that illicit activity has occurred.
 By this point, financial institutions have a legal (and perhaps moral) obligation to report this activity to authorities.

-Ultimately, while there is not an explicit cutoff for what constitutes suspicious activity, it is incumbent of these institutions to keep an eye out for the early signs that any of the activities listed above have occurred.
+Ultimately, while there is not an explicit cutoff for what constitutes suspicious activity, it is the responsibility of financial institutions to keep an eye out for the early signs that any of the activities listed above have occurred.
 It's important to incorporate transaction monitoring into your fraud and AML system to effectively combat threats.

 Luckily, with technologies like Unit21, monitoring, investigating, and reporting these sorts of activities is easier than ever before.
 With diligence, a thorough understanding of the law, and a commitment to consistent banking, both large and small financial institutions can develop the SAR protocols they need to remain compliant and help in the fight against financial fraud.